axismaps/axis-jekyll/_posts/2015-12-02-zooming-in-on-history.markdown

 We found that there are special challenges to this kind of work.
 Put an interactive map in a room with a bunch of tourists for a few months, and you will learn all kinds of new ways in which your map can break.
 We recommend testing your map by placing a bored yet excitable 4-year-old in front of it.

 The touchscreen feature ran simply as a web page in full screen mode.
-We thought of some precautions to prevent this from breaking—for example, when the screen keyboard appeared, we needed to remove or disable some keys so that someone couldn't press Control-W and kill the whole thing—but didn't fully anticipate the effects of impatient fingers banging on everything in sight, or what would happen when a lot of CSS transitions ran for hours on end.
+We thought of some precautions to prevent this from breaking—for example, when the screen keyboard appeared, we needed to remove or disable some keys so that someone couldn't press Control-W and kill the whole thing—but didn't fully anticipate the effects of impatient fingers banging on everything in sight, or what would happen when a lot of CSS transitions run for hours on end.
 So it broke occasionally, and I'd get nerve-wracking video messages from my friends.

 <video src="/media/posts/2015/11/bpl.m4v" loop="true" autoplay="true" muted="true" title="#fostertech"></video>